 In old age, Artists maintain their flexible attitude towards life and continue to adopt the values of the younger Prophet generation.
 “They preserve a social conscience, show a resilient spirit, and never stop raising new questions.”

 In many ways, the Artist generation comes of age in a tough, in-between spot in the generational cycle; for example, the Silent Generation just missed out on serving in WWII, and were left only to hear the stories of service from the Hero generation, and then when the counter-cultural movement happened in the 60s and 70s, they were already settled down in families, leaving some to look on enviously at the Prophet generation’s experiments with drugs and free love.
-Because of their in-between position in history, members of the Silent Generation have sometimes been overlooked; there has never been a Silent Generation president.
+Because of their in-between position in history, members of the Silent Generation have sometimes been overlooked.

 The Artist generation’s main societal contributions are in the area of expertise and due process.
 The Artists generation produces — surprise, surprise — great artists (Elvis Presley, Andy Warhol), reformers (Theodore Roosevelt, Martin Luther King, Jr., John Dewey), and statisticians (Frederick Winslow Taylor).
 America has had four Artist Generations: Enlightenment Generation (1674–1700), Compromise Generation (1767–1791), Progressive Generation (1843–1859), and Silent Generation (1925–1942).